zeus-volkov-systems/messageapi/README.md

 ## Philosophy

 MessageAPI is designed with the belief that all processes are fundamentally simple, similar, and understandable.
-MessageAPI was designed to expose these process characterists by the use of a simple (in the decomplected sense) information model.
+MessageAPI was designed to expose these process characteristics by the use of a simple (in the decomplected sense) information model.

-Every part of how a MessageAPI defined process will play out, down to the implementation classes, is laid bare in a single text based manifest map.
-This manifest makes trivial work out of reasoning about how a program is structured and will run before it is ever run - from a single location.
+Every part of how a MessageAPI defined process will play out, down to the implementation classes, is laid bare in a pair of text based maps - one for the manifest, and one for the parameters.
+These maps makes trivial work out of reasoning about how a program is structured and will run before it is ever executed.

-A schema holds a flat map of all fields and conditions a user will interact with; a container defines how fields will be factored and held in collections, classifications, and transformations; and endpoints define where containers of records will go.
+The primary dimensions of MessageAPI are held to three - A **Schema** holds a flat map of all fields and conditions a user will interact with; a **Container** defines how fields will be factored and held in collections, classifications, and transformations; and a **Protocol** defines Endpoints and connections to them, which define where containers of records will go.
 All of these parts of a Message are viewable and configurable without touching code.
-Users write and share their own custom endpoints and transformations, which are then specified in the map.
+Users write and share their own custom Endpoints and Transformations, which are then specified in the map.

 Everything that passes data in MessageAPI consumes and produces the same object type - the record.
 The manifests are used in code by creating a session based on them - and then using a stable API to create a request, add records, set field and/or condition values, and then submit, which immediately returns an async response.
 The response will hold its own records and rejections, and eventually get an 'isComplete' flag.
 That's the entirety of the API surface.
 Everything else depends on the Manifest.